Spiffyk/twitch-node-sdk/README.md

 ### Twitch.login

 Log in a user or request additional permissions.
-By default, the user will be directed to the TwitchTV sign in/approve page, then back to the same page.
+By default, the user will be directed to the TwitchTV sign in & approve page, then back to the same page.
 This page must be the redirect_uri you specified when creating the client.
 You may customize the redirect_uri if the user is currently on a different page.

 TODO: button code/images